-Mary Jepperson, CPA, CFE, is an associate professor of accounting and finance and chairwoman of the department.
-Mary graduated from the College of St. Benedict where she majored in accounting.
+Mary Jepperson, CPA, CFE (inactive), is an associate professor of accounting and finance and department chair.
+Mary graduated from the College of Saint Benedict where she majored in accounting.
 Mary also has a masters degree in business administration from St. Cloud State University and is a member of the Beta Gamma Sigma Business Program Honor Society.
 Mary received an Elijah Wyatt Sells award for outstanding performance on the CPA examination.

 After leaving PricewaterhouseCoopers, Mary established a successful forensic accounting and litigation services practice, participating in a number of high-profile cases.
 She is a certified fraud examiner.